4 factors that could affect financing your start-up

 How much money can you invest?

 The bank will also look at how much money you will be investing.
-This makes your personal net worth important because the bank needs to see that if you aren’t going to take a salary for six months that you can afford to do so.
+This makes your personal net worth important, because the bank needs to see that if you aren’t going to take a salary for six months, you can afford to do so.

-Can you meet your personal obligations, rent or mortgage payments for example, without drawing on revenues from your business?
+Can you meet your personal obligations, such as rent or mortgage payments, without drawing on revenues from your business?

 A banker reading through your documentation is likely to get tripped up by the following types of mistakes in your application:

 - underestimating how long it will take to make a profit

 - underestimating how much you will spend on marketing your new business

 Don’t forget that you need to market your new business

 Leteinturier-Guissé says marketing is extremely important because new business owners often believe that their idea is so great that customers will automatically flock to their business.